Chidambara Rahasiyam (TV series): Plot

-Akash goes to Somu's home in the name of being Somu's friend but encounter Padmarajan and Somu's junior Chaaya there.
+Akash goes to Somu's home in the name of being Somu's friend but encounters Padmarajan and Somu's junior Chaaya there.
 They both realize that Akash is not Somu's friend and Akash goes back to Chidambaram.
 Meanwhile, Aarthi's case is being investigated by the same AC Adiyapatham.
 Adiyapatham suspects Somu to be the kidnapper as well.
-On the other hand, Somu starts to investigate on his own after realizing that all the people who have died so far, are people whom he have met.
+On the other hand, Somu starts to investigate on his own after realizing that all the people who have died so far, are people whom he has met.

 Aarthi is injected with the blood of an AIDs patient, and her health starts deteriorating due to the HIV Virus.
 Somu is on the run.
-Meanwhile, Akash and Abhirami, without their knowledge of their grandmother, tries to find out about Somu with the help of Mani, and Akash's computer knowledge(Binary Code).
-Somu finds out that a guy, who have a white scar on the back of his neck, has been committing the murders, as well as Aarthi's abduction.
+Meanwhile, Akash and Abhirami, without their knowledge of their grandmother, try to find out about Somu with the help of Mani, and Akash's computer knowledge(Binary Code).
+Somu finds out that a guy, who has a white scar on the back of his neck, has been committing the murders, as well as Aarthi's abduction.

-Thillairajan, goes on his own ways to find a manuscript related to Aarthi, in the means of finding her.
-Somu is on the run, Aarthi is dying, Thillairajan is lost in the love for his daughter and AC Adiyapatham is trying to crack the code, while murders continues to take place.
+Thillairajan, goes on his way to find a manuscript related to Aarthi, in the means of finding her.
+Somu is on the run, Aarthi is dying, Thillairajan is lost in love for his daughter and AC Adiyapatham is trying to crack the code, while murders continue to take place.
 Again, all of the victims are known by Somu.
 Thillairajan comes to Chidambaram as Chidambaram is most famous for its ragasiyam(secret) and nadi josiyam.
 He meets Mani who has the relevant manuscript to deduce Aarthi's life.
 But it turns out to be someone else's.
 But with Akash's help, they find Aarthi's real manuscript and Thillairajan gets heartbroken to find that Aarthi has AIDs.

 After sometime, Somu comes to Chidambaram with the help of some transgender people who rescued him.
-He stays very near to Akash's home.
+He stays very near Akash's home.
 One day, the young boy Somu suddenly dies in Mani's residence.
 AC Adiyapatham investigates it Mani shifts to Visalakshi's home as his house is under investigation.